- Get your Saskatchewan Snowmobile Safety Certificate in 3 simple steps:

 Print your temporary Snowmobile Safety Certificate and hit the trails!
 Your permanent card will be mailed to you within 3-5 weeks.

 We now offer Classroom Training at various locations throughout the province.
-Our certified instructors will prepare the novice snowmobile rider with the safety information they need in our six (6) hour class for a fee of $75.
+Our certified instructors will prepare the novice snowmobile rider with the safety information they need in our six (6) hour class.
+The fee is $75 for a single student or $155.00 for a family of 3 (immediate family members only).
 Participants must be 12 years old on the date of the class to attend.
 Successful candidates will receive a Snowmobile Safety Card which they are required to carry with them when operating a snowmobile.

 All individuals born in 1989 or later are required to take snowmobile safety training and provide proof they have completed an authorized training course.
 The Snowmobile Safety Card presented upon completion of the Classroom Safety Training will provide the necessary authorization.
 If this card is lost or damaged it can be replaced for a fee by contacting our office.